This tutorial covers:

-Automated tests are especially important in large applications that have lots of moving parts.
-It is smart to learn about many methods of testing applications so that you can provide as much coverage as possible.
+Automated software testing is especially important in large applications with lots of moving parts.
+It is smart to use several testing methods so that you can provide as much coverage as possible.
 If you are not familiar with using snapshots in testing, read on.
-Snapshot tests are written as part of frontend test automation.

-In this tutorial, I will lead you through using Jest, a JavaScript testing framework, to create snapshots for testing a simple React web application.
-Using Jest snapshots will help you ensure that your UI changes are deterministic and that you are aware when changes are made.
-Using that information, you can determine whether the changes were intended or not.
-You will be using the snapshots you create with Jest to simulate changes in a React application.
+In this tutorial, I will lead you through using Jest, a JavaScript testing framework, to create snapshots for testing a simple React.js web application.
+You will be using the snapshots you create with Jest to simulate changes in a React.js application.
 If constantly changing text assertions are painful, you may find that snapshot testing is a powerful antidote.

 Prerequisites

-- NodeJS installed locally.
+- Node.js installed locally.

 - A GitHub account.